 are metadata derived from database events; you could do the full

 analysis from database logs with every event, but that would be

 expensive.
 We also talked about when badges and privileges were awarded,

 and how watching the user/currency/current_amount table was how that

 We hit a complication.
 It's apparently not unusual with PHP to store SQL, PHP, and DSLs in the database.
 He wanted to store the rules for awarding as a DSL.
 After a while, we agreed that this was a difficult issue.
 The badge awards were fairly easy: "when X > 10 award Y".
 It was the rules for awarding currency in the first place that he had trouble with.

 Today, I hit upon the answer.
 First, you have to ask the right questions: "When is currency awarded to a user?"
-There are three answers: (1) When the user does something; (2) When the user does something for someone else; (3) When someone else _does something to an object owned by the user. _ You get currency when you post; you get currency when you answer another question; you get currency when someone else likes your answer.
+There are three answers: (1) When the user does something; (2) When the user does something for someone else; (3) When someone else does something to an object owned by the user.
+You get currency when you post; you get currency when you answer another question; you get currency when someone else likes your answer.
 It occurred to me the second I wrote those down that they looked very familiar.

 "What your friends are doing!" display on every social network worth